Context and objectives

-Work disability and reassignment do not usually get the spotlight in HR management.
+Work disability and reclassification do not usually get the spotlight in HR management.
 Nevertheless, for large corporations such as RATP, the stakes are significant.
-Find out how Boostrs helps RATP to reassign employees who are temporarily or permanently in a situation of work disability.

 As a result of an occupational illness or an accident at work, a large number of employees of the Parisian transportation authority RATP are temporarily or permanently disabled and have to be repositioned in new jobs.

 A complex and time-intensive matter, the reassignment of these employees poses a major operational challenge for the company.
 Where should employees be reassigned?
 Would they need training courses to accompany the shift?
 The questions abound, and the long time it takes to answer these questions has a negative effect on employees’ motivation and engagement, and on the RATP Group as a whole.